Kiran-Sawant/Risk-Monitor/README.md

    </tr>
    <tr>
      <th>Required Margin</th>
      <td>Leveraged trading involves borrowed money that requires you to pay an upfront amount called margin as in margin of error.
-This column shows you the required margin to fill that order in USD and the same as a percentage of free-margin.</td>
+This column shows you the required margin to fill that order in USD, and the same as a percentage of free-margin.<br> It depends on the leverage ratio your broker provides you.</td>
    </tr>
    <tr>
      <th>Expiration</th>